elasticio/elasticio.github.io/content/_guides/general-troubleshooting-guide.md

 1\. **The title of the issue** - this is not the description of the problem you are facing, but just a title.

 2\. **Description of the issue** - please provide as much information as possible.
-This description must include the minimum required steps to reproduce the issue on our side:
+This description **must include the Contract, Workspace and Flow, where the issue happened**, and, optionally, the minimum required steps to reproduce the issue on our side:
 - Provide a screenshot where one can easily see the error
 - Provide the log file in the text format - not a screenshot of the logs
 - Provide the error text - not a screenshot of the text